Rhine: classic, Mainz – Cologne 7 days

 The Rhine Bike Trail from Mainz to Cologne.

 The Rhine bike trail from Mainz to Cologne is the most beautiful part of the river.
-Here hot springs and spas attracted already the ancient Romans to the Rhine.
-Today vineyards and picturesque towns add to the region‘s charm.
+Here hot springs and spas already attracted the ancient Romans.
+Today vineyards and picturesque towns add to the region‘s charme.
 Admire this manmade landscape and look forward to Cologne where you can see the cathedral spires tower over Germany's oldest city.
 Enjoy its innumerable cultural and historical treasures, world-famous museums and active art scene.
-The world feels at home in Cologne, where people meet for a Kölsch, a chat or simply a laugh.
+The world feels at home in Cologne, where people meet for a Kölsch (beer), a chat or simply a laugh.
 Life in Cologne is uncomplicated and vivacious.
 A wonderful town for the end for your tour.

 1. day Mainz arrival

-In Mainz you should be well on time!
+You should arrive early.
 Not just the Roman-Germanic central museum, the Gutenberg museum, the emperors cathedral and the electors castle are worth an ample visit (arrival possible by German railway/ rental bike at hotel).

 The beautiful first stage leads through rolling vineyards and well-known wine villages.
-The Rhine is flowing quite unhurriedly, forming little islands and broadening its bed up to 800 m width!
-Until you reach Rüdesheim you may visit the half-timbered town of Eltville and monastery Eberbach (+ 14 km), which are worth seeing.
+The Rhine is flowing steady, forming little islands and broadening its bed up to 800 m expanse!
+On your way you may visit the half-timbered town of Eltville and monastery Eberbach (+ 14 km), which are worth seeing.
+In Rüdesheim you should walk around the vineyards, taste some local wines in one of the nice wine restaurants and go up to the Niederwald monument by cable car.

 Pompous castles attract on your way.
 And you definitely should climb up to the Loreley!
 A hiking path leads up to this lovely spot and offers a beautiful sight to the narrowest part in the romantic Rhine Valley.